Franklin Graham: Ministerial career

 Franklin Graham was ordained in 1982 by Grace Community Church in Tempe, Arizona, a non-denominational church.
 Graham gained his first experience in ministry in 1975 when he was invited by Bob Pierce, President of Samaritan's Purse, to accompany him on an international trip.
-The journey included visits to missionary and refugee camps, hospitals, and meetings with government officials, church leaders, and missionaries in South Korea, Hong Kong, Indonesia, Thailand, India, and Nepal.
+According to Graham's autobiography, the journey included visits to missionary and refugee camps, hospitals, and meetings with government officials, church leaders, and missionaries in South Korea, Hong Kong, Indonesia, Thailand, India, and Nepal.

 In 1979, after the death of Pierce, he became the president of Samaritan's Purse.
 According to Graham, he built the organization in close cooperation with the Board, mirroring it after the Billy Graham Evangelistic Association (BGEA) by adopting its policies and procedures.

 In his first year as president of Samaritan's Purse, Franklin Graham managed the organization's operations from Boone, North Carolina, while administrative tasks were handled from its California office.
-In 1980, he discovered that the California leadership had incorporated a separate ministry organization, leading to a conflict.
-As a result, two board members resigned, and the headquarters was relocated to Boone, where it merged with World Medical Mission under one roof.
+In 1980 the headquarters was relocated to Boone, where it merged with World Medical Mission under one roof.

 In 1982, Franklin Graham was ordained, marking the beginning of his evangelistic career.
 He denied that he was groomed to become a successor of his father.
 He argued that God had called him for his own work in the Samaritan's Purse.

 In 1989, Franklin Graham held his first evangelistic event, continuing his father's preaching to large audiences in stadiums and other venues worldwide.
 He has preached at more than 325 outreaches across all 50 U.S. states and territories, as well as in over 55 countries.
 Since 1989, Graham has delivered sermons in Mexico, Poland, Vietnam, Italy, United Kingdom, and other countries.